 The global facial injectable market share is segmented by product, application, and region.

-Based on product, the global facial injectable market growth is segmented into Collagen, Hyaluronic Acid, Botulinum Toxin Type A, Calcium Hydroxylapatite, and Polymer Fillers.
+The global market growth is segmented into Collagen, Hyaluronic Acid, Botulinum Toxin Type A, Calcium Hydroxylapatite, and Polymer Fillers.

 Botulinum Toxin Type A dominates the market and is expected to grow at a CAGR of 9.2% during the forecast period.
 This can be accredited to the increase in applications of BoNTA in cosmetic (esthetic) procedures, improvements in facial appearance, and its effectiveness in reducing signs of aging.
 Furthermore, BoNTA has therapeutic applications in treating benign essential blepharospasm, Meige's syndrome, strabismus or crossed eyes, Hemifacial Spasm (HFS), Oromandibular Dystonia (OMD), and focal hyperhidrosis.